 Both France and Britain employed colonial education and controlled every aspect of the natives’ access to education as a way to create obedient, passive natives who internalize their constructed inferiority by their colonizers.

-Since it was created in 1948, Israel has been utilizing its hegemony over Palestinians’ education system as a tool to realize the Zionist settler colonial project on Palestinian land: Taking over the land of Palestine, reduce Palestinians’ presence to a minority group, and if not totally possible, treating Palestinians as the excluded presence on their ancestral lands.
+Since it was created in 1948, Israel has been utilizing its hegemony over the Palestinian education system as a tool to realize the Zionist settler colonial project on Palestinian land: Taking over the land of Palestine, reduce Palestinian presence to a minority group, and if not totally possible, treating Palestinians as the excluded presence on their ancestral lands.

 Israel applies various political-legal systems in Mandatory Palestine: lands seized in 1948 and became part of present-day Israel (1948 Palestine), de jure annexed East Jerusalem since 1967, and militarily occupied West Bank and the Gaza Strip in 1967, where the latter has been under inhumane blockade for 15 years.
 This enables it to implement different educational colonial practices on the various Palestinian regions it colonizes.
 Accordingly, the degree of controlling Palestinian education relies mainly on the political-legal system through which it exercises control over the Palestinian population.
-Nonetheless, across all over Mandatory Palestine, Israel activates an apartheid regime to undermine Palestinians’ access to their right to education.
+Nonetheless, all over Mandatory Palestine, Israel activates an apartheid regime to undermine the access of Palestinians to proper education.

 Education as a colonial tool in the eyes of International Law